MollDalian/ChatBot/replit.md

 ## Recent Changes (2025-10-04)
 - Configured the application for Replit environment
 - Updated CORS settings to allow all origins for Replit's proxy
-- Modified frontend to use environment variables for backend URL
+- Modified frontend to use relative URLs for API calls through React proxy
 - Configured React to bind to 0.0.0.0:5000 with host check disabled
+- Changed backend to listen on 0.0.0.0:8000 for better proxy compatibility
 - Set up combined workflow to run both backend and frontend
 - Configured deployment settings for VM deployment
 - Added comprehensive .gitignore file
+- Created setupProxy.js to handle Server-Sent Events streaming without buffering
+- Added pytest test suite with 10 comprehensive unit tests (all passing)

 ## Environment Variables